grafana/tempo/docs/tempo/website/metrics-generator/_index.md

 If present, the distributor will write received spans to both the ingester and the metrics-generator.
 The metrics-generator processes spans and writes metrics to a Prometheus data source using the Prometheus remote write protocol.

+>**Note**: Enabling metrics generation and remote writing them to Grafana Cloud Metrics produces extra active series that could impact your billing.
+For more information on billing, refer to [Billing and usage](https://grafana.com/docs/grafana-cloud/billing-and-usage/).

 ## Overview

 Metrics-generator leverages the data available in Tempo's ingest path to provide additional value by generating metrics from traces.